Overscan refers to a cropped image on your TV screen. Here are some examples:

 - Black bars appear above and below a movie because it has a wider aspect ratio than your TV screen.

-- Black bars appear left and right of a TV show, because it has a smaller aspect ratio than your TV screen.
+- Black bars appear on the left and right of a TV show, because it has a smaller aspect ratio than your TV screen.

 Adjust the screen size